regiregi22/RaspiNail/raspibolt_10_preparations.md

 You will need several passwords and I find it easiest to write them all down in the beginning, instead of bumping into them throughout the guide.
 They should be unique and very secure, at least 12 characters in length.
 Do **not use uncommon special characters**, spaces or quotes (‘ or “).
+You could use the [random.org](https://www.random.org/strings/) string generator, which is a good source of randomness.
+Or you can roll a dice and concatenate some random words for each password using the list from [EFF's New Wordlists for Random Passphrases](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt)

 ```console
 [ A ] Master user password